Skip to main content

 Bethesda Metro Area Village, MD

 Elizabeth Haile has been Executive Director of Bethesda Metro Area Village (BMAV) since April 2017.
-In this part-time role, and BMAV’s only staff, she works with village volunteers and board members to not only support our 125 members, but provide programming and connections with seniors around the area.
+In this part-time role, and BMAV’s only staff, she works with village volunteers and board members to not only support our 165 members, but provide programming and connections with seniors around the area.
 She has focused on facilitating connections between villages and shared community resources.
-She recently helped to draft the FY21-22 Collective Impact Report for Montgomery County Villages.

 Elizabeth’s background includes community service as a volunteer and an attorney.
-As an attorney Elizabeth represented victims of gun violence for the Brady Center to Prevent Gun Violence and continues to volunteer with Moms Demand Action for Gun Sense in America.
-In addition to working on litigation, Elizabeth represented the organization in debates with the NRA, in press conferences, and in live media interviews on national radio, local and cable television.
-She also analyzed and drafted proposed state and federal legislation and lobbying memos.
-Elizabeth’s earlier career was as an associate litigation attorney with major law firms after graduating from Georgetown University Law Center in 1999.
-She has been a longtime volunteer and board member with her local public-school PTAs, her neighborhood community association, alumnae association, St Columba's Episcopal Church, DC, and a Girl Scout Troop leader and volunteer.
-In 2013 Elizabeth was an elected Commissioner for the District of Columbia Advisory Neighborhood Commission.
+As an attorney, Elizabeth represented victims of gun violence for the Brady Center to Prevent Gun Violence and continues to volunteer with Moms Demand Action for Gun Sense in America.
+Elizabeth’s earlier career was as an associate litigation attorney with major law firms after graduating from Georgetown University Law Center.
+She has been a longtime volunteer and board member with her local public-school PTAs, her neighborhood community association, alumnae association, St. Columba's Episcopal Church, DC, and a Girl Scout Troop leader and volunteer.

 Eva Lucero

-Eva is the executive director of Dupont Circle Village, a role she has been in since 2015.
+Eva Lucero is the Executive Director of Dupont Circle Village, a role she has been in since 2015.
 She is an experienced non-profit executive with demonstrated success in fundraising, special events, marketing, writing, editing, program development, volunteer management, board relations and office leadership.
 Eva has lived in Washington for more than 30 years, as well as in Santa Fe, San Antonio and New York City.
 She holds an MA in Art and Museum Studies/Non-Profit Management from New York University.

 Leo_Sanchez.jpg